 10) Mike Tyson

 As one of boxing’s most dominant competitors of all-time, Mike Tyson was one of the most famous people in the world in the late 1980s and early 1990s.
 Since leaving the sport of boxing behind, Tyson remains recognizable for a variety of reasons, including his cameo in The Hangover and his namesake animated series Mike Tyson Mysteries.
-Tyson’s late 1990s WWF storyline alongside “Stone Cold” Steve Austin helped the McMahon Family ultimately win the “Monday Night Wars,” but if you listen to Tyson’s appearance on the Talk Is Jericho podcast from a few years back, you will hear Tyson’s encyclopedia-esque knowledge of the business which goes back to the early WWWF days.
+Tyson’s late 1990s WWF storyline alongside “Stone Cold” Steve Austin helped the McMahon Family ultimately win the “Monday Night Wars.”
+As well, if you listen to Tyson’s appearance on the Talk Is Jericho podcast from a few years back, you will hear Tyson’s encyclopedia-esque knowledge of the business, which goes back to the early WWWF days.

 11) Jay Mohr

 After getting his start as a stand-up comic as a teen, Jay Mohr first found national success as the then-youngest-ever cast member on Saturday Night Live.
 Mohr eventually became a leading man in various television and film projects.
 Currently, beyond acting and stand-up, he is a podcast host and has had his fair share of wrestling talent on Mohr Stories.

 12) Andy Richter

 Beyond starring in a few sit-coms of his own, Andy Richter has worked as Conan O’Brien’s late-night sidekick for well over two decades.
 Richter has occasionally weighed in on being a fan of professional wrestling.
 But rather than focusing on this, check out Andy Richter’s on-air visit to the 1996 Cauliflower Alley Club, which includes appearances by Sunny, “Classy” Freddie Blassie, “Superfly” Jimmy Snuka, and “Captain” Lou Albano.